pvn25/CategDupsRepo/README.md

 Monte Carlo simulations studying a complex joint distribution where the features obtained the data columns determine the target based on random sampling of conditional probability tables.
 This is a two step process.

 1. Checkpointing.
 Specify the configuration parameters for the simulation study and log the results.
-The default directory for writing the log files is set to `logs/synthetic` To understand the influence of each explanatory variable (EV)on ML, we vary one parameter at a time while fixing the rest.
+The default directory for writing the log files is set to `logs/`.
+To understand the influence of each explanatory variable (EV) on ML, we vary one parameter at a time while fixing the rest.
 Simulations can be run under different setting with the following shell scripts

 - Varying the number of training examples in the dataset while the parameters that characterize the amount of duplicates are kept fixed
 ```